passive-radio/find-peaks/README.md

 ### <b>[New Feature!]</b>

 #### <b> Interactive peak determination </b>
-Now you can obtain x,y of a peak with the help of interactive peak guession!
+Now you can obtain x,y of a peak with the help of interactive peak guess!

 ![interactive peak guession](img/interactive.png)
 ![results](img/peak_found.png)